ctrl-alt-Defeat-icpc/FCPC2024-1/README.md

-# Internet ICPC 2024 (Tehran Site)
+# FCPC (ferdowsi university icpc)
-Hello and welcome to the 2024 internet ICPC West Asia (Tehran Site), where our university's icpc team ([Hakim Sabzevari University](https://en.hsu.ac.ir/)) will be selected for the main competition (at Sharif University of Technology).
+Hello and welcome to the FCPC contest (selection round 1).

 **For ease of coding, try using the [template](./rahmat/template.cpp) file in addition to the following.**